rtheunissen/tailorfit/README.md

 You can also use expressions to evaluate a value.

 For example: `max-width: 80%-(200-h/4)` or `max-width: h / 2 - 20`, where `w` and `h` are the parent's width and height.
-Options for which expressions are supported are indicated with an -e below.

 Note: `(evp) = (expression | value | percentage)`